 Place water for pasta in a tall stockpot, cover and bring to a boil, and season very generously with 3 generous pinches of kosher salt.
 Cook the pasta according to the package direction for al dente, drain and return to the pasta pot.
 Scoop out some of the spaghetti sauce and add it to the spaghetti noodles.
 Stir until pasta is well coated.
 Transfer spaghetti noodles to a platter and top with additional sauce and meatballs.

-Cook's Notes: I like Del Monte canned sauce, however Hunt's is another brand I use.
+Cook's Notes: This is also an excellent sauce all on its own if you want to go meatless.
+I like Del Monte canned sauce, however Hunt's is another brand I use.
 While I usually start with a canned spaghetti sauce, I certainly do and have used a mixture of stewed, diced, whole, fire roasted, my own Creole tomato recipe made from my garden harvest, and certainly any nice tomatoes you happened to have put up will do.
 Feel free to experiment and mix up the tomatoes you use for your sauce.

 For the Crockpot: If making meat sauce, saute the veggies and brown the meat, then add to the crockpot with all of the remaining ingredients.
 Cook on low for 6 to 8 hours.
 For meatballs, I recommend waiting to add the cooked meatballs in until about 30 minutes before you plan to serve dinner.
 Turn the crockpot up to high and continue cooking for about 30 minutes or until meatballs are thoroughly warmed through.
 If using commercial meatballs, thaw before adding.